YashAgarwalTheWiz/agentic-ai-assistant/Readme.md

 # 🤖 Agentic AI Assistant

-A tool-calling AI agent with short-term memory, long-term memory, RAG over uploaded PDFs, web search, MCP-sourced tools, and a **human approval gate** on any action that changes the outside world — built with LangGraph, FastAPI, ChromaDB, SQLite, and Streamlit.
+A tool-calling AI agent with short-term memory, long-term memory, RAG over uploaded PDFs, web search, MCP-sourced tools, and email sending — all gated behind a **human approval gate** for any action that changes the outside world — built with LangGraph, FastAPI, ChromaDB, SQLite, and Streamlit.

 ---